National Cancer Institute

 A possible genetic contribution to both breast and ovarian cancer risk is indicated by the increased incidence of these cancers among women with a family history (see the Family History as a Risk Factor for Breast Cancer and the Family History as a Risk Factor for Ovarian Cancer, and Risk Factors for Endometrial Cancer sections below for more information), and by the observation of some families in which multiple family members are affected with breast and/or ovarian cancer, in a pattern compatible with an inheritance of autosomal dominant cancer susceptibility.
 Formal studies of families ( linkage analysis) have subsequently proven the existence of autosomal dominant predispositions to breast and ovarian cancer and have led to the identification of several highly penetrant genes as the cause of inherited cancer risk in many families.
-(Refer to the PDQ summary Cancer Genetics Overview for more information on linkage analysis.)
+(Refer to the PDQ summary Cancer Genetics Overview for more information about linkage analysis.)
 Mutations in these genes are rare in the general population and are estimated to account for no more than 5% to 10% of breast and ovarian cancer cases overall.
 It is likely that other genetic factors contribute to the etiology of some of these cancers.